Here's some essential items to take to ensure your child has a good night when camping.

 Get them used to it at home before you go.

-If they’re excited enough, they may be asking you if they can sleep in their new sleeping bag anyway.
+If they’re excited enough, they may ask you if they can sleep in their new sleeping bag anyway.

-You could pitch the tent in the back garden and you all give it a go.
-That will give you an opportunity to get more familiar with your tent and work out the best sleeping arrangements before you go camping.
+You could pitch the tent in the back garden, and you all give it a go.
+That will allow you to get familiar with your tent and work out the best sleeping arrangements before camping.

 A Quick Recap